CdecPGL/HLAPI-Custom/README.md

 Changes from original are:

-- make scene loading process customizable which enables you to implement fade in/out
+- make scene loading process customizable which enables us to implement fade in/out